reduxjs/redux-toolkit/docs/api/configureStore.md

 ### `devTools`

-A boolean indicating whether `configureStore` should automatically enable support for [the Redux DevTools browser extension](https://github.com/zalmoxisus/redux-devtools-extension).
+If this is a boolean, it will be used to indicate whether `configureStore` should automatically enable support for [the Redux DevTools browser extension](https://github.com/zalmoxisus/redux-devtools-extension).

+If it is an object, then the DevTools Extension will be enabled, and the options object will be passed to `composeWithDevtools()`.
+See the DevTools Extension docs for [`EnhancerOptions`](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#windowdevtoolsextensionconfig) for a list of the specific options that are available.

-Defaults to true.
+Defaults to `true`.

 The Redux DevTools Extension recently added [support for showing action stack traces](https://github.com/zalmoxisus/redux-devtools-extension/blob/d4ef75691ad294646f74bca38b973b19850a37cf/docs/Features/Trace.md) that show exactly where each action was dispatched.
 Capturing the traces can add a bit of overhead, so the DevTools Extension allows users to configure whether action stack traces are captured.

-If this parameter is true, then `configureStore` will enable capturing action stack traces in development mode only.
+If the DevTools are enabled by passing `true` or an object, then `configureStore` will default to enabling capturing action stack traces in development mode only.

 ### `preloadedState`